 Property, plant and equipment (PPE) is reported net of related depreciation.
 Donated PPE is reported based on estimated fair value at the date of acquisition.
-Capital leases are categorized as buildings or equipment and are reflected at the lower of the net present value of the minimum lease payments or the fair value of the leased asset at the inception of the lease.
 All other PPE is reported at cost.
 Depreciation is computed on the straight-line method over the estimated useful lives of the assets or the shorter of the lease term or estimated useful life of the asset for capital lease assets.
 Contributions of library materials, as well as rare books and other collectibles, are not recorded for financial statement presentation, while purchases are recorded as Other operating expenses on the Consolidated Statement of Activities in the period acquired.